Finch-API/coding-challenge/README.md

 Your tasks are as follows:

+- Design the Telematic API to expose the GM API.
+The design should be extensible.
+  - Imagine how the API can be expanded and what it will look like.
+  - What will happen when the Telematic API begins to expose Tesla's API, which is quite different to GM's.
-+ Implement the Telematic API specification using any frameworks or libraries as necessary.
+- Implement the Telematic API of your specification using any frameworks or libraries as necessary.
-+ Write your code to be well structured.
+- Write your code to be well structured.
-+ Design your API and code to be extensible.
-Imagine how the API could be expanded and what it would look like.
-For example, what if the Telematic API begins to expose the Tesla API which is quite different from the GM API?
-+ Cleanly handle inconsistent data from GM's API.
-For example, what should we do when there is typo in a `getSecurityStatus` `location.value`?
+- Cleanly handle inconsistent data from GM's API.
+Keep in mind that GM's API is flaky, think about how to handle -
+  - dropped connections
+  - `5xx` and `429` errors from GM.
+  - inconsistent data.
+What happens if GM returns typos in a data type?
+  - anything else that can go wrong.
+How do we handle these issues while maintaining the best possible developer experiece?
-+ Provide tests for your API implementation.
+- Provide tests for your API implementation.
-+ Add logging in order to trace through request flows and easily debug errors. [if time permits]
+- [if time permits] Add request flow logging.
+An API call to a production grade server will go through many middleware and methods, how can we leverage logging in order to trace through the lifecycle of a request?
-+ Document your code. [if time permits]
+- [if time permits] Document your code.

+**Note**: Our test (GM API) server will not return all possible error scenarios.
+However, our test suite will simulate API flakiness that your server (Telematic API) should be able to handle.

 ## The GM API